- Rutgers University Ethics and Compliance (FERPA)

 Accused students are entitled to the assistance of a Campus Advisor, a member of the University community who can advise the student and help them prepare for a meeting or hearing.

-- Q: My son/daughter is also facing criminal or civil charges.
+- Q: My student is also facing criminal or civil charges.
 Can the University proceedings be delayed until the court's decision?

 A: The Office of Student Conduct is obliged to move forward with all disciplinary matters as soon as it has collected sufficient information to do so.
 The University is not required to defer to the timeline of the criminal or civil courts and will not typically grant postponements based on court proceedings.
 Please remember that the University is not attempting to determine if a student committed a crime—only to determine whether or not the student has violated University policy.

-- Q: My son/daughter has been the victim of an offense by another student.
+- Q: My student has been the victim of an offense by another student.
 What are their rights?

 - Student Affairs Compliance and Title IX (for complaints of sexual misconduct, intimate partner violence, or stalking)

-- Q: I am concerned about sending my son/daughter away to school.
+- Q: I am concerned about sending my student away to school.
 Is Rutgers University - New Brunswick a safe campus?

 A: Rutgers University – New Brunswick is a community of over 40,000 students, located in an urban setting of over 100,000 people.
 As such, Rutgers faces the same issues as any comparably sized community.
 Rutgers is, relatively speaking, strict about the enforcement of behavioral standards within our community.
 The Office of Student Conduct works closely with Rutgers University Police Department (RUPD).
 For information on crime statistics, please visit the RUPD website.